LauraB-web/LauraB-web.github.io/index.md

-Here you will learn I can be a valuable asset
+Here you will learn how I can be a valuable asset

 I have been a classroom teacher for the past 20 years, including 3-8th grade.
 I recieved my Bachelor's in Elementary Education from Arizona State University and taught in Arizona for three years.
 I moved to Raleigh and I taught here for the duration of that time.
 I am also a National Board Certified Teacher.
 Three years ago, I entered the MLIS program at UNC-G. I will graduate in December 2020.
 I was offered a job at Harris Creek Elementary in January 2020 to become the media specialist.
 Last year I received the NCSLMA Scholarship.